cloudraga/hibernate5/README.md

 # hibernate5
-Hibernate-5.x will bu used with JDK 14
+Hibernate-5.x will be used with JDK 14